 We will also use a range of indicators to assess an exporter’s performance, including:

 - consignment mortality rates.

 We vary the level of regulatory oversight depending on the exporter’s performance over time.

 - increase based on poor performance

 - Performance Management and Compliance Guidelines [DOC 3.3 MB]

 - Performance Management and Compliance Fact Sheet [DOCX 72 KB]

 - Example scenarios and ratings

-For more details please refer to the department’s exemptions policy.
+For more details, please refer to our exemptions policy.